 NURAMP Classroom Workshop Series

-The fall 2017 NURAMP classroom workshop series will begin on September 21, 2017.
-You will find a complete schedule and registration information on the NURAMP workshops page.
+The spring 2018 NURAMP classroom workshop series will begin March 22, 2018.
+You can find a complete schedule and registration information (opening soon) on the NURAMP workshops page.

-All classroom workshops will be in room 152 of the Prem S. Paul Research Center at Whittier School, 2200 Vine Street.
-Parking is available for university permit holders in lots south and southwest of Whittier.
+All classroom workshops will be in Room 152 of the Prem S. Paul Research Center at Whittier School, 2200 Vine St. Parking is available for university permit holders in lots south and southwest of Whittier.
 The building also is on the 24 and 25 bus lines.

 If you have questions about the NURAMP program, contact Megan McMasters at firstname.lastname@example.org.

 Workshops that provide training in NUgrant’s functions for routing proposals and filing IRB protocols are offered each semester as part of the NURAMP workshop series.
 View the upcoming schedule on the NUgrant Training Sessions page.